dipendra-mule/conducky/website/docs/user-guide/organizations.md

 - Organization data is isolated between organizations
 - Members can only access organizations they belong to
-- SuperAdmins can view all organizations but cannot access organization data without explicit membership
+- System Admins can view all organizations but cannot access organization data without explicit membership

 ### Invite Security